ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 15.
 Note given re: SSH keys by the `ibmcloud dev create` command." caption-side="bottom"}

 Further prompts will confirm the application and toolchain name you defined earlier.
-Example 16 shows how we can alter the
+Example 16 shows how you can alter the
-host and toolchain names.
-The hostname has to be account for the endpoint of your application, but if there is no conflict,
+host and toolchain names, if you wish.
+The hostname has to be unique for the domain used as the service endpoint of your application, but if there is no conflict,
-you can simply press return asked for confirmation.
+you may simply press return when asked for confirmation.

 ```
 The DevOps toolchain for this app will be: webapplication